s15n/par-lang/README.md

 output.

 Finally, we compute the negation of the rest of the list, sending the original `list` variable (which is now one item shorter) to a recursive call.
-Since we want the rest of the output go to the original `caller`, we link this new tail with it.
+Since we want the rest of the output to go to the original `caller`, we link this new tail with it.

 **Three things to note:**